 Outcomes: Participants will be able to identify career interests, possibilities, and develop a career plan that includes increased awareness of transitional strategies and competences.
 Participants will be able to identify and respect both internal and external levels of leadership; adopt leadership skills that sustain their choices and needs; learn to value leadership qualities and roles as they relate to careers, team building and interpersonal relationships.

-III.
 Re-Integration into Enterprise and Financial Stewardship

 Purpose: To influence free enterprise values and financial management.
 To provide ideas and information needed to incorporate concepts of STEAM and social media in these areas.